 I started in January 2018 as a Quality Development Manager.
 In March 2019 I became Lead Quality Development Manager for our approach to care and dementia services.

 My role is varied, and is both strategic and tactical.
-I am involved in policy making, developing and implementing plans for supporting our approach to care for people living with dementia to live well within our care homes.
+I am involved in policy making and developing and implementing plans for supporting our approach to care for people living with dementia to live well within our care homes.
 The role includes working with colleagues at all levels to inform and support people to live fulfilling lives, as well as working with external agencies, including our partners at the University of Worcester and Namaste International.
 I am also involved in working on research projects with the Alzheimer’s Society and University of Exeter.
 Most importantly, I support colleagues to be the best they can be when supporting people living with dementia.

 I believe that it’s crucial to recognise each person as an individual and support them with kindness, understanding and empathy while respecting their dignity and personal choices.
 It is also important to recognise a person’s changing abilities and adapt our care and support to enable them to retain their independence, whatever that may look like for them.